-The Howard Endowment Fund was created by a gift received in 2014. endowment net assets related to this fund at December 31, 2021 and 2020 consisted of \$587,565.
+The Howard Endowment Fund was created by a gift received in 2014. endowment net assets related to this fund at December 31, 2022 and 2021 consisted of \$587,565.
 Contributions received are restricted to remain in-perpetuity.
 At the direction of the Board, the Organization may spend four percent of a three-year rolling average of the assets in the endowment.

 ICFJ's endowment funds consist of donor-restricted endowment funds and funds designated by the governing Board to function as endowments.
 As required by GAAP, net assets associated with endowment funds, including funds designated by the Board of Directors to function as endowments, are classified and reported based on the existence or absence of donor-imposed restrictions.
 The Board of Directors is subject to the Uniform Prudent Management of Institutional Funds Act (UPMIFA) and, thus classifies amounts in its donor-restricted endowment funds as net assets with donor restrictions because those assets are time restricted until the governing Board appropriates such amounts for expenditures.
 Most of those net asset also are subject to purpose restrictions that must be met before reclassifying those net assets to net assets without donor restrictions.

 The governing Board has interpreted UPMIFA as not requiring the maintenance of purchasing power of the original gift amount contributed to an endowment fund, unless a donor stipulates the contrary.
 As a result of this interpretation, when reviewing its donor-restricted endowment funds, ICFJ considers a fund to be underwater if the fair value of the fund is less than the sum the (a) the original value of initial and subsequent gift amounts donated to the fund and (b) any accumulations to the fund that are required to be maintained in perpetuity in accordance with the direction of the applicable donor gift instrument.
-ICFJ has interpreted UPMIFA to permit spending from underwater funds in accordance with the prudent measures required under the law.